 Gaetan Black Olives

 The Oliva di Gaeta PDO has a slightly tapered shape and a color that varies from deep pink to purplish.
-The pulp must have a clear and complete detachment from the core, a soft consistency, a typical, slightly bitter, acetic, and / or lactic flavor.
+The pulp must have a clear and complete detachment from the core, a soft consistency, and a typical, slightly bitter, acetic, and/or lactic flavor.

 The Oliva di Gaeta PDO is used to produce excellent oil.
 Still, above all, there are various preparation methods, including olives in brine, commonly called water olives, soft olives, and broken olives.